Beer measurement: Automated combined systems

 For high throughput applications (as in quality control labs of large breweries for example), automated systems are available.

 Simple systems work with adjustment data blocks for each kind of beer, while high-end systems are matrix-independent and give accurate results for alcohol strength, extract content, pH, colour, turbidity, CO2 and O2 without any product-specific calibration.

 Latest innovations are packaged beverage analyzers, that measure directly out of the package (glass bottle, PET bottle or can) and give several parameters in one measuring cycle without any sample preparation (no degassing, no filtering, no temperature conditioning).

 Oxidative degradation measurement

-Oxidative deterioration of beer can be measured by the way of chemiluminescence or by electron spin resonance.
+Oxidative deterioration of beer can be measured by way of chemiluminescence or by electron spin resonance.
 Automated systems exist to determine the lag time of beer related to the antioxidant capacity to resist oxidative spoilage of flavours.

 Software

 Software tools are available to brewers to formulate and adapt recipes with a view to accurately measure the various values in brewing.
 Data can be exchanged in formats such as BeerXML to allow for accurate replication of recipes at remote sites or the adaptation of recipes to account for variations in locally available water, mash ingredients, hops etc.